canonical/platform-engineering-docs/documentation/readme-guidance.rst

-In the case of a mono-repository setup where multiple charms are housed in the same code repository, it may be more appropriate to adopt this template in the individual charm directories, and include a README in the root directory to offer context for the repository structure and provide a brief description of its components.
+In the case of a mono-repository setup where multiple charms are housed in the same code repository, it may be more appropriate to adopt this template in the directories for the individual charms, and then include a README in the root directory to offer context for the repository structure and provide a brief description of its components.

 Example READMEs
 ~~~~~~~~~~~~~~~